Please enable JavaScript.

 Is a social activity that involves interaction with others and the environment

-Is personal to each learner - pupils might learn different things from the same input because their interpretations differ
+Is personal - pupils might learn different things from the same input because their interpretations differ

 Types of constructivism